adamcroom/mediator/_posts/2014-09-30-is-lms-a-new-market-for-wordpress-themes.md

   - Themeforest
   - wordpress
 ---
 I occasionally peruse <a href="http://themeforest.com" target="_blank">Themeforest</a> to see what new offerings they had available and I've been surprised by the number of education offerings, in particular LMS imitator themes, have popped up over the last year.
 In fact, they've gone ahead and created an <a href="http://themeforest.net/category/wordpress/education" target="_blank">entire Education category</a> for all the WordPress themes that are now available.
 To be the point a bit, two new LMS themes have become available just since August.
-One that went live at the beginning of September is titled &#8220;<a href="http://themeforest.net/item/lms-responsive-learning-management-system/7867581?WT.ac=category_item&WT.z_author=designthemes" target="_blank">LMS | Responsive Learning Management System</a>&#8221; and is designed by an incredibly popular author on Themeforest, <a href="http://themeforest.net/user/designthemes?WT.ac=item_profile_text&WT.z_author=designthemes" target="_blank">designthemes</a>.
+One that went live at the beginning of September is titled "<a href="http://themeforest.net/item/lms-responsive-learning-management-system/7867581?WT.ac=category_item&WT.z_author=designthemes" target="_blank">LMS | Responsive Learning Management System</a>" and is designed by an incredibly popular author on Themeforest, <a href="http://themeforest.net/user/designthemes?WT.ac=item_profile_text&WT.z_author=designthemes" target="_blank">designthemes</a>.

 <div id="attachment_309" style="width: 448px" class="wp-caption aligncenter">
   <a href="http://adamcroom.com/wp-content/uploads/2014/09/lms-wp-preview-new.__large_preview.jpg"><img class="wp-image-309 " src="http://adamcroom.com/wp-content/uploads/2014/09/lms-wp-preview-new.__large_preview.jpg" alt="lms-wp-preview-new.__large_preview" width="438" height="218" /></a>